Franklin Square, New York: Public schools

-The private St. Catherine of Sienna elementary school closed in June 2012.

 Below are the schools in Franklin Square, and their respective grade levels and districts.

+Private schools

+The private St. Catherine of Sienna Elementary School was once located within the hamlet.
+It closed in June 2012.

+Library districts

+Franklin Square residents are served by two public libraries: the Elmont Library District (served by the Elmont Public Library) and the Franklin Square Library District (served by the Franklin Square Public Library).

 Media

-Franklin Square has a print weekly newspaper, the Franklin Square Bulletin, and is covered by another local print and online newspaper, the Three Village Times.
+Franklin Square had a print weekly newspaper, the Franklin Square Bulletin, and is covered by another local print and online newspaper, the Three Village Times.

 Infrastructure

 Franklin Square has a volunteer fire department and is served by the Nassau County Police Department's Fifth Precinct.

-Sanitation and recycling services are provided by Town of Hempstead District 6.
-The Town of Hempstead department of Parks and Recreation operates and maintains Rath Park, which includes Rath Park Pool, basketball, handball, and tennis courts, football and baseball fields, and a playground.
-There is a snack commissary and recreational equipment rental facility that operate during the summer, while the pool is operational.
+Sanitation and recycling services are provided by the Town of Hempstead District 6.